 - Applications are due by 11:59 p.m.
-Eastern time April 1, 2022 - · All Applications must be submitted through Grants.gov
+Eastern time April 3, 2023 - All applications must be submitted through Grants.gov

-You can find the Notice of Funding Opportunity on our website.
+You can find the Notice of Funding Opportunity, also referred to as NOFO, on our website.
 Make sure to read the NOFO carefully and follow all the links.

 Pages 6 and 7 of the Notice of Funding Opportunity include a table that lists all of the application components, what kind of format they need to be submitted as, and which file name to use when you're submitting your application package.
-Use this list as a checklist of all the documents you will need to submit by April 1st.
+Use this list as a checklist of all the documents you need to submit by April 3rd.

 You want to make sure your application is complete so that it is not rejected simply because you missed or forgot one document.